tretton37/cg-custom-framework-group-1/docs/session-1.md

 run `npm run build` now build files are generated and `app.js` script is included in `index.html` file. run `npm run serve` open the browser and see the result.

+And as it turns out, we now have something that does something!